bryanbraun/bryanbraun.github.io/_posts/2015-10-20-bitbooks-closing-thoughts.md

 And that right there, is really the valuable part.
 Knowing Ruby is nice, but more important is knowing through experience that I can take a problem outside of my current technical skillset, and fight my way to a solution.

-Doing these things, making it through [the dip][10], and shipping a live useful service, helped my cross an invisible barrier.
+Doing these things, making it through [the dip][10], and shipping a live useful service, helped me cross an invisible barrier.
 I was no longer in the group of people who talk about ideas, nor was I in the group who start working on projects, only to have them end up collecting dust, half-finished on the shelf.
 I was among the shippers.
 And if I can do it once, then I can do it, really, whenever I really want to.
 That's an empowering thought.

  [10]: https://en.wikipedia.org/wiki/The_Dip